Pill, Somerset: Road

-Public Transport
+Public transport

 As of December 2023, Pill is served by the First West of England route X4, which operates between Bristol bus station and Portishead.

 Pill used to have a railway station, which was opened in April 1867, on the route between Bristol Temple Meads and Portishead, but this station was closed in September 1964 due to the Beeching cuts.
 However, the station is set to reopen alongside the route between Bristol and Portishead as part of the MetroWest plans.

 Ham Green Hospital

 In 1894 Bristol Council purchased Ham Green House, a large country house with land at Ham Green for use as an isolation hospital, to replace a hospital ship (Margareda) moored in the Port of Bristol.
-It opened as a hospital in 1899 with 76 beds and was periodically expanded, by 1950 it had 500 beds available for TB patients alone.
-In 1978 it was selected as the 'Regional Infectious & Exotic Diseases Unit', covering the whole of SW England and parts of S Wales.
+It opened as a hospital in 1899 with 76 beds and was periodically expanded; by 1950 it had 500 beds available for TB patients alone.
+In 1978 it was selected as the 'Regional Infectious & Exotic Diseases Unit', covering the whole of south-west England and parts of South Wales.
 It was largely closed in the 1990s.
 Bristol Archives holds records of Ham Green Hospital (and its predecessor institutions) including medical officers' records, letter books, patient lists and patient registers (Ref.
 38224) (online catalogue).
-The original Ham Green House is now the home of Penny Brohn UK, much of the rest of the site was redeveloped for housing and the Eden Office Park.
+The original Ham Green House is now the home of Penny Brohn UK, while much of the rest of the site was redeveloped for housing and the Eden Office Park.